varya/steroids/_posts/phonegap_on_steroids/2013-09-11-facebook-connect-plugin.markdown

 Then, the part why you need a custom-built Scanner app: set the **Facebook URL Protocol** field to match your Facebook App ID – numbers only, e.g. `123412341234`

-*Note: also make sure your Scanner app's version is e.g. `2.7.8` (there's currently a bug in Steroids npm where the version number of custom-built Scanner apps is checked for validity, when the check should only be made for the store-downloaded Scanner app – we're working on fixing that).*
+*Note: also make sure your Scanner app's version is e.g. `2.7.8` (there's currently a bug in Steroids CLI where the version number of custom-built Scanner apps is checked for validity, when the check should only be made for the store-downloaded Scanner app – we're working on fixing that).*

 Finally, request a Scanner build, download it and install it on your device.
 (The Facebook Plugin is not usable via the Simulator at the moment.)